nwaycn/nwaypbx/README.md

 You can see demo:  http://121.40.240.104:8088/admin/  ,the username:lihao, password:123456

+Now we will develop a new version by GO LANG,It is in https://github.com/nwaycn/nwaypbx/tree/master/src/go_fs/fs_control

 Since the v0.1.0 version of the current binary uses a part of the third party's commercial library, it does not conform to the spirit of open source, so we will be it as a  open source pbx from modify we current code

 1. need you to install postgresql